Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 For more details about the internals of the graph with SSR operation, refer to :ref:`SSR_OPERATION`.

-| **TP_PARA_INTERP_POLY** sets the number of interpolator polyphases to be computed in parallel.
-| The polyphases are executed in parallel with output data produced by each polyphase output directly its own output port (or ports when TP_SSR>1).
+| **TP_PARA_INTERP_POLY** sets the number of interpolator polyphases which are executed in parallel with output data produced by each polyphase output directly its own output port (or ports when TP_SSR>1).
 | TP_PARA_INTERP_POLY does not affect the number of input data ports.
-| TP_PARA_INTERP_POLY = TP_INTERPOLATE_FACTOR will result in each interpolation polyphase to be implemented as a single rate filter.
-| TP_PARA_INTERP_POLY < TP_INTERPOLATE_FACTOR will result in the kernels in the polyphase branches operating as independent interpolators.
 | TP_PARA_INTERP_POLY can be used in combination with TP_SSR.
 | The number of AIEs used is given by ``TP_PARA_INTERP_POLY * TP_SSR^2 * TP_CASC_LEN``.